 GeneCards Summary for GATA5 Gene

 GATA5 (GATA Binding Protein 5) is a Protein Coding gene.
-Diseases associated with GATA5 include single ventricular septal defect and familial atrial fibrillation.
-Among its related pathways are Hemostasis and G-AlphaQ Signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
-An important paralog of this gene is GATA3.
+Diseases associated with GATA5 include Congenital Heart Defects, Multiple Types, 5 and Aortic Valve Disease 1.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and DREAM Repression and Dynorphin Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription regulatory region DNA binding.
+An important paralog of this gene is GATA4.

 Transcription factor required during cardiovascular development (PubMed:23289003).
 Plays an important role in the transcriptional program(s) that underlies smooth muscle cell diversity (By similarity).
 Binds to the functionally important CEF-1 nuclear protein binding site in the cardiac-specific slow/cardiac troponin C transcriptional enhancer (PubMed:25543888).